JetBrains/Qodana/topics/space-automation.md

 ## Inspect specific branches

+<link-summary>The startOn block of a Jenkins Pipeline lets you specify the event that will trigger a job.</link-summary>

 The [`startOn`](%Space-starton%) block lets you specify the event that will trigger a job.
 This configuration uses the nested [`branchFilter`](%Space-filter%) block to override the default trigger and run the job only after changes made in the `feature` branch.